Epiphone G-400

-The G-400 (or sometimes G400) is an Epiphone solid body electric guitar model produced as a more modestly priced version of the famous Gibson SG.
-Currently, Epiphone is a subsidiary of Gibson and manufactures the G-400 and other budget models at a lower cost in Asia.
+The G-400 (or sometimes G400) is an Epiphone solid body electric guitar model that was produced as a more modestly priced version of the famous Gibson SG.
+Epiphone is a subsidiary of Gibson and manufactured the G-400 and other budget models at a lower cost in Asia.
 Visually and ergonomically, it is almost identical to a 1962 SG.
+Since 2020, the G-400 model number is no longer used, as Asian-made, Epiphone-branded versions now use the same SG model name as US-made Gibson guitars.
+Now the successor to Epiphone SG Muse, the original Epiphone guitar.

 History

 Introduced in 1989 after Epiphone production moved to Korea in cooperation with the Samick Corporation, the G-400 has been in continuous production for thirty years.